mebobby2/coremerce/README.md

 ## Upto
-Page 87
+Page 90

-Let's get started.
-Remember that our goal is to achieve the following
+To test the API, you can design an HTML page to show the profile of the user by getting